CripterHack/smart-git-commit/README.md

 - [Ollama](https://github.com/ollama/ollama) for the local LLM capabilities

 # Changelog

+## 0.2.1 (2025-04-26)
+- Fixed critical issue with file staging where git was incorrectly processing filenames with status indicators
+- Improved git staging process with proper handling of files with special characters or dashes
+- Enhanced error handling during file staging operations with better reporting
+- Added intelligent auto-detection of pre-commit hook availability to avoid errors without manual flag
+- Improved user experience with automatic hook skipping when pre_commit module is missing
+- Added informative error messages with actionable solutions for pre-commit issues
+- Enhanced terminal output with ANSI colors for improved readability
+- Added color support detection with graceful fallback for unsupported terminals
+- Improved Windows compatibility with better path handling for file staging
+- Added --no-color flag for environments that don't support color output
+- Enhanced progress indicators with file staging progress bar
+- Improved cross-platform path handling with better slash normalization
+- Increased default timeout from 30 to 60 seconds for more reliable operation with large repositories

 ## 0.2.0 (2025-04-25)
 - Major enhancement to component detection for modern tech stacks and architectures